-- (1) A code city may encourage an applicant of a project permit or commercial building permit to include pollinator friendly plants in any landscaped area to the extent practicable by: - (a) Providing the list of native forage plants as developed by the department of agriculture in compliance with RCW 39.04.410 to applicants for project permits; - (b) Providing information regarding the benefits of pollinators and pollinator habitat; and - (c) Offering incentives, including expedited processing or reduced application fees, for permit applicants that include pollinator habitat as part of the permit application. - (2) A code city may set restrictions related to beehives, but may not adopt an ordinance banning beehives. - (3) For the purposes of this section: - (a) "Commercial building permit" has the same meaning as defined in RCW 19.27.015. - (b) "Pollinator habitat" means an area of land that is or may be developed as habitat beneficial for the feeding, nesting, and reproduction of all pollinators.
-"Pollinator habitat" does not include beehives, except for mason bee houses. - (c) "Project permit" has the same meaning as defined in RCW 36 70B 020.
+(1) A code city may encourage an applicant of a project permit or commercial building permit to include pollinator friendly plants in any landscaped area to the extent practicable by:

+(a) Providing the list of native forage plants as developed by the department of agriculture in compliance with RCW 39.04.410 to applicants for project permits;

+(b) Providing information regarding the benefits of pollinators and pollinator habitat; and

+(c) Offering incentives, including expedited processing or reduced application fees, for permit applicants that include pollinator habitat as part of the permit application.

+(2) A code city may set restrictions related to behives, but may not adopt an ordinance banning behives.

+(a) "Commercial building permit" has the same meaning as defined in RCW 19.27.015.

+(b) "Pollinator habitat" means an area of land that is or may be developed as habitat beneficial for the feeding, nesting, and reproduction of all pollinators.
+"Pollinator habitat" does not include beehives, except for mason bee houses.

+(c) "Project permit" has the same meaning as defined in RCW 36.70B.020.